-As a writer, it may pay to be a generalist and have the ability to cover multiple topics, for multiple clients, in a range of industries.
-But what about when the needs of a position are so rigid that they (and your potential future client) really just need an ace to come in and crush the assignment without the time for any sort of learning curve?
+As a writer, it may pay to be a generalist and have the ability to cover multiple topics for multiple clients in a range of industries.
+But what about when the needs of a position are so rigid that they (and your potential future client) just need an ace to come in and crush the assignment without the time for any learning curve?
 Sound like something you’d be good at?

-It’s true, finding jobs such as grant writer may be harder to come by, but I’m willing to bet decent bitcoin that when they do show up, you’ll be better positioned to land that gig if you’re highly knowledgeable in that niche, as a specialist, with samples to show.
+It’s true that finding jobs such as grant writer may be harder to come by, but we’re willing to bet decent bitcoin that when they do show up, you’ll be better positioned to land that gig if you’re highly knowledgeable in that niche, as a specialist, with samples to show.

 7. Make yourself an expert in SEO.

 Speaking of specializing when it comes to digital content writing, this one merits a mention not so much because “SEO writer” jobs themselves are burning up job boards – but more because it pays to know good SEO if you’re a writer in any discipline.
 As long as digital content exists, there will always be a need to understand how to make it bubble up and rank high on Google (and other search engines).

 And whereas the role of SEO specialist is a job in and of itself, depending on a company’s size and budget, it only adds value as a writer if you understand how to optimize your content’s rank and position by way of quality control, strategic keywords, and possessing a foundational knowledge of UX.